szalontaijordan/rft-valami-ui/README.md

 ### Run the app

+The app is available at https://rft-valami.herokuapp.com/login.
+To run locally please follow these steps:

 0. Please, make sure that you have Node.js and npm installed to your machine, and you checked out the repository and install the dependencies

 ```